Bobholamovic/FCN-CD-PyTorch/README.md

 You can find the checkpoints in `exp/base/weights/`, the log files in `exp/base/logs`, and the output change maps in `exp/base/outs`.

-# Train on Air Change Dataset and OSCD Dataset
+# Train on Air Change dataset and OSCD dataset

 To carry out a full training on these two datasets and with all three architectures, run the `train9.sh` script under the root folder of this repo.
 ```bash